Leukaill/MoodzLink/supabase-setup-instructions.md

 ## After completing these steps:
 - Anonymous authentication will work immediately
-- Google auth can be configured later
+- Email/password authentication with verification is now configured
 - All app features will be functional